ub1qu1tous/vendor-dashboard/README.md

 ## Hosting

-- Hosted via Firebase.
+- Hosted on GitHub Pages.
-- Routing fallback handled by `404.html`.